 B-4.5 Public Key Encryption

 The encryption scheme in §B-4.2 assumes that it is the secret key owner who encrypts each plaintext.
-In this section, we explain a public key encryption scheme where we create a public key counterpart of the secret key and anyone who knows the public key can encrypt the plaintext in such a way that only the secret key owner can decrypt it.
+In this section, we explain a public key encryption scheme in which we create a public key counterpart of the secret key Anyone who knows the public key can encrypt the plaintext in such a way that only the secret key owner can decrypt it.
 The high-level idea is that a portion of the components to be used in the encryption stage is pre-computed at the setup stage and published as a public key.
-At the actual encryption stage, the public key is multiplied by an additional randomness (U) and added with additional noises (E1,E2) to create unpredictable randomness to each encrypted ciphertext.
+At the actual encryption stage, the public key is multiplied by an additional randomness (U) and added to additional noise (E1,E2) to create unpredictable randomness for each encrypted ciphertext.
 The actual scheme is as follows:

 Summary B-4.2 GLWE Public Key Encryption